MPhil/PhD

 How to apply

-Across the three recruitment strands, we recommend the following steps:
+Across the three recruitment strands, we recommend you follow these steps for the application process:

 Check staff research interests

-In the first instance, you should have a look at the staff research interests to see if Art is the right department for you and whether a member of staff matches your research interests.
-You should then contact appropriate staff members who you think match your area of research to enquire as to whether or not they are interested in supervising your research.
+Firstly you should check our staff research interests to see if the Department of Art is the right one for you and whether a member of staff matches your research interests.
+You should then contact appropriate staff members who you think match your area of research to enquire whether or not they are interested in supervising your research.
 The University of London requires that students have two supervisors and we prefer applicants to have identified two supervisors in advance.

-At this point, you should start to develop a research proposal and determine which pathway is right for your project.
-Please see below for information on what is required for the research proposal, as this varies by pathway.
+Next you should start to develop a research proposal and determine which pathway is right for your project.

-• Title of project – Be as concise and explicit as you can (we know this is provisional)
+• Title of project – Be as clear and concise as you can (we know this is provisional)

 • Keywords – Three or four words relating to your project

-• Thesis option – Indicate whether you will be applying for Thesis by Dissertation, Thesis by Practice and Dissertation, or Thesis by Practice
+• Thesis option – Indicate whether you will be applying for Thesis by Practice, Thesis by Practice and Written Dissertation, or Thesis by Dissertation

 • Names of intended supervisors